clij/clij2-docs/reference_minimumOfMaskedPixels.md

 ## minimumOfMaskedPixels
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Determines the minimum intensity in an image, but only in pixels which have non-zero values in another mask image.
+Determines the minimum intensity in a masked image.

+But only in pixels which have non-zero values in another mask image.

 ### Usage in ImageJ macro
 ```